librairy_347_westmountmag

 Card catalogue – reference department

 library card - WestmountMag.caThe card catalogue remained a ‘fixture’ of libraries until the early 1970s, when barcodes began to appear in public libraries.
 The first library to adopt this new technology was the Kent branch of the Camden Public Library.
 Specifically, in 1972, a Plessey Light Pen system was installed to read printed barcodes attached to library materials.
-From that point, computerized circulation systems become a standard feature of libraries.
+From that point onward, automated circulation systems became a standard feature of libraries.

-A casualty of this new technology was the card catalogue cabinets – relegated to store rooms or discarded.
-They still appear for sale, depending on size, costing in the range of $500 to $5,000.
-The Westmount Public Library has repurposed one for their Seed Lending Library.
+A casualty of this new technology was the card catalogue, relegated to storage rooms or discarded.
+They still appear for sale, depending on size, at prices ranging from $500 to $5,000.
+The Westmount Public Library has repurposed one for its Seed Lending Library.
 Another is still in use, in the library’s reference department, to index copies of the Westmount Examiner.

 bar code on book - WestmountMag.caNostalgia aside, computerized database systems do have many advantages over manual systems.
 For example, in the latter it is difficult of determine if a book is currently on loan and reserving a title is a cumbersome process.

-The use of bar codes assigns a unique control number to a record (with all its pertinent information) in a database.
+Bar codes assign a unique control number to a record (including all its pertinent information) in a database.
 Different patterns of light are reflected from a barcode as it is scanned by an optical reader.
 Software converts these light patterns to programming commands that select the appropriate database records associated with the item.

 RFID tag - WestmountMag.ca